Help with your learning

 - Take breaks when you study.
 Research shows that we are more likely to remember things we cover at the beginning and end of a session.
 Taking breaks means that you have more beginning and more ends.

-You can also view the About education website (opens in a new window) for further study skills tips.
+You can also view the Thought Co. website for further study skills tips.